Scheduling

 Paradox’s support has been a major differentiator.

 Talent teams want reassurance that customer success staffing and implementation support will stay as strong as the product grows.
+However, from what we've seen in the industry, moving from a specialised vendor to a large suite can mean longer response times and more generic support channels.

 4. “Will anything about pricing or packaging change?”